Childhood Vascular Tumors Treatment (PDQ®)–Patient Version

 Benign Vascular Tumors of the Liver

-Benign vascular tumors of the liver may be focal (a single lesion in one area of the liver), multifocal (multiple lesions in one area of the liver), or diffuse (multiple lesions in more than one area of the liver).
+Benign vascular tumors of the liver may be focal vascular lesions (a single lesion in one area of the liver), multiple liver lesions (more than one lesion in one area of the liver), or diffuse liver lesions (more than one lesion in more than one area of the liver).

 The liver has many functions, including filtering blood and making proteins needed for blood clotting.
 Sometimes, blood that normally flows through the liver is blocked or slowed by the tumor.
 This sends blood directly to the heart without going through the liver and is called a liver shunt.
 This can cause heart failure and problems with blood clotting.

-Treatment of focal tumors of the liver depends on whether symptoms occur and may include the following:
+Treatment of focal vascular lesions of the liver depends on whether symptoms occur and may include the following:

-Multifocal and diffuse tumors of the liver are usually infantile hemangiomas.
-Diffuse tumors of the liver can cause serious effects, including problems with the thyroid gland and heart.
+Multifocal and diffuse lesions of the liver are usually infantile hemangiomas.
+Diffuse lesions of the liver can cause serious effects, including problems with the thyroid gland and heart.
 The liver can enlarge, press on other organs, and cause more symptoms.

-See the General Information section for a description of tests and procedures used to diagnose multifocal or diffuse benign vascular tumors.
+See the General Information section for a description of tests and procedures used to diagnose multifocal or diffuse benign vascular lesions.

-Treatment of multifocal and diffuse liver tumors may include the following:
+Treatment of multifocal liver lesions may include the following: